dasisdormax/csgo-multiserver/README.md

 * SteamCMD and Game Installation, checking for and performing updates
 * CS:GO Server instance creation
-* Instance-specific server configuration
+* Instance-specific server configuration (using config files)
 * Running a server basically works (Including logging)!
 Yay!
+* Copying and controlling instances over the network

-## Planned features
+## The vision / planned features

 The emphasis is on **MULTI**